 Almost everyone has heard of vitamin C and knows how important it is for our health.
 But do you know why?

-Hearing about all the brilliant benefits of vitamin C may have you opting for a glass of OJ more often or scouring the beauty isle for vitamin-C enriched skin goodies!
+Hearing about all the brilliant benefits of vitamin C may have you reaching for a glass of OJ more often, or scouring the beauty aisle for vitamin-C enriched skin goodies!

-Are you ready to see what vitamin C can do for you?
+Are you ready to see what vitamin C it can do for you?
 Discover some of the best benefits vitamin C has to offer in this handy guide.

-What is vitamin C?Vitamin C, also known as ascorbic acid, is an essential vitamin that you can find in lots of fresh fruits (especially the citrus variety) and veggies.
+Vitamin C, also known as ascorbic acid, is an essential vitamin that you can find in lots of fresh fruits (especially the citrus variety) and veggies.